ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

-# Introduction
+# API Documentation

-This file provides documentation on how to use the included prefabs and scripts.
+This file describes all of the public methods, variables and events utilised by the VRTK prefabs and scripts.

  * [Prefabs](#prefabs-vrtkprefabs)
  * [Pointers](#pointers-vrtkscriptspointers)